 Maintain an appropriate level of health insurance.

 A medical emergency can completely wipe out a family’s funds if you are under-prepared and under-insured.
 If you don’t have health insurance through a job, Medicare, Medicaid, or the Children’s Health Insurance Program (CHIP), visit the guide at Healthcare.gov for more information on how to obtain health insurance.
 Keep in mind there are deadlines for signing up for health insurance.
-To have health insurance in 2016 through the Health Insurance Marketplace you need to apply by January 31st.

 If you are planning to retire prior to becoming eligible for Medicare, investigate what health insurance may be available to you through your employer, your spouse’s or partner’s employer, or another resource as well as the costs before finalizing your decision.

 Make certain your legal affairs are in order.

 A will, advance directives for health care, durable powers of attorney, and trusts in certain instances are basic documents that are important to consider.
 These ensure that your assets are distributed as you would want upon your death and that your wishes are honored regarding health and financial planning decisions if there comes a time when you can no longer make your wishes known.
 It is important to review and update these documents if there are any changes to your marital or family status.

 » Learn more: The Importance of Having Powers of Attorney

 Create contingency plans for the unexpected with financial products that can protect you and your family.